 Quick answer

-The EU AI Act Digital Omnibus is now a provisional-agreement planning issue, not merely a proposal watch item.
-It would delay certain high-risk AI obligations to 2 December 2027 and product-integrated high-risk AI rules to 2 August 2028 if formally adopted and published.
-Until then, Regulation (EU) 2024/1689 remains the current published legal baseline.
+The EU AI Act Digital Omnibus is now an adopted-pending-OJ planning issue, not merely a proposal watch item.
+It would delay certain high-risk AI obligations to 2 December 2027 and product-integrated high-risk AI rules to 2 August 2028 once published in the Official Journal and in force.
+Until then, Regulation (EU) 2024/1689 remains the existing legal baseline.

 Need to know which track applies?

-Use the Omnibus Deadline Router to separate current-law baseline work from provisional 2027 and 2028 planning tracks for one AI system.
+Use the Omnibus Deadline Router to separate existing-law baseline work from provisional 2027 and 2028 planning tracks for one AI system.

-The Commission announced that EU co-legislators had reached a provisional agreement on AI Act simplification measures.
+The Commission announced that EU co-legislators had reached a adopted text on AI Act simplification measures.
 For EUAICompass.com, the important point is not only the later dates.
-The important point is the status line: provisional agreement first, formal adoption later, legal text change only after publication and entry into force.
+The important point is the status line: adopted text first, formal adoption later, legal text change only after publication and entry into force.

 That distinction has to be visible on the website because many deployer teams will read the news as permission to stop.
 That would be a weak control decision.